fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ---
-title: "Complete guide to self-hosting a website through Cloudflare Tunnel"
+title: 'Complete guide to self-hosting a website through Cloudflare Tunnel'
-description: "Self-hosting a static web blog has never been easier thanks to Cloudflare Tunnel.
-In this guide I explain how to expose a static website self-hosted on a Linux server inside my home network to the internet using Nginx and Cloudflare Tunnel, and securing it with various other free Cloudflare services."
+description: 'Self-hosting a static web blog has never been easier thanks to Cloudflare Tunnel.
+In this guide I explain how to expose a static website self-hosted on a Linux server inside my home network to the internet using Nginx and Cloudflare Tunnel, and securing it with various other free Cloudflare services.'
 pubDate: 2023-12-29
 updatedDate: 2025-02-10
-tags: ["self-hosting", "cloudflare"]
+tags: ['self-hosting', 'cloudflare']
 related1: setup-cloudflare-tunnel-to-access-self-hosted-apps
 related2: expose-plex-with-cloudflare
 ---